 Limit to a specific prefix

-Each API call requires permission to perform one or more related actions, and those action names do not always match the API calls.
+Each API call requires permission to perform one or more related actions, and those action names don’t always match the API calls.
 Some API calls perform multiple actions that require permission to separate actions.
 For example, copying an object requires permission to perform boths3:PutObject and s3:GetObject actions.

-Use the permission mapping below when planning bucket access policies.
-See Object Storage API Features for a complementary list of API calls mapped to their associated actions.
+Use the following permission mapping when you plan bucket access policies.
+See Object Storage API features for a complementary list of API calls mapped to their associated actions.

 | Required action permission | API call |